programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 + Knowledge of Python is not required since all of the code is provided in the tutorial.
 That said, basic Python knowledge would be useful for users who wish to understand the code or to tweak it for their purposes.
 + [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform, was used to write this lesson.
 If you choose to use Google Colab to program Python (recommended), a Google account is required.
 If you choose to run the code in this tutorial locally on your own machine, Python 3.x and pip need to be installed.
 + An internet connection.
-+ A credit card.
-(Though there is a free tier of service for Microsoft, you are required to put a credit card on file.
-The credit card is not charged if the number of files processed is below 5,000 each month.)
++ A credit card or debit card.
+(Though there is a free tier of service for Microsoft, you are required to put a credit or debit card on file.
+The card is not charged if the number of files processed is below 5,000 each month.)
 + A telephone number.
 (This is to verify your identity.)

 ## Procedure